Papyrus

-Papyrus was first known to have been used in Egypt (at least as far back as the First Dynasty), as the papyrus plant was once abundant across the Nile Delta.
-It was also used throughout the Mediterranean region.
+Papyrus was also used throughout the Mediterranean region.
 Apart from writing material, ancient Egyptians employed papyrus in the construction of other artifacts, such as reed boats, mats, rope, sandals, and baskets.

 History

 Papyrus was first manufactured in Egypt as far back as the 3rd millennium BCE.
 The earliest archaeological evidence of papyrus was excavated in 2012 and 2013 at Wadi al-Jarf, an ancient Egyptian harbor located on the Red Sea coast.
 These documents, the Diary of Merer, date from c.
 2560–2550 BCE (end of the reign of Khufu).
 The papyrus rolls describe the last years of building the Great Pyramid of Giza.